109 fun facts about Croatia. How many of these weird, puzzling, intriguing lies, myths & facts about Croatia do you know (or think I got wrong)?

 100. Croatia is said to be the homeland of the world-renowned traveler Marco Polo.
 It’s claimed he was born in Korčula in the 13th century.
 Korčula was then part of the Republic of Venice, but the actual location of his birth is a mystery and without any evidence to confirm or deny.
 So you decide if this is fact or fiction.

 101. David Schwartz was a Hungarian-Croatian aviation pioneer of Jewish descent.
 He designed and constructed the first dirigible airship.
-Shortly after, David Schwartz died of a heart attack, and it’s claimed, but not known for certain, that Count Ferdinand von Zeppelin purchased the plans from his widow and constructed the airship that bore his own name.
+Shortly after, David Schwartz died of a heart attack, and it’s claimed, but not known for sure, that Count Ferdinand von Zeppelin purchased the plans from his widow and constructed the airship that bore his name.

 103. Dubrovnik has the oldest law of insurance in Europe.
 Supposedly starting in 1395, that would make it three centuries older than Lloyd’s.
 Shame I can’t find any proof either way.